Swords With Two Edges, The Puzzling World Of Budget Cinema Lenses.

 It has not all been perfectly smooth sailing, but a fun voyage.

-I have returned one lens due to poor mechanical and optical performance, which can happen to any lens and as I have said above, another reality of cheap lenses.
+I have returned one Hope lens due to poor mechanical and optical performance, which can happen to any lens offer and as I have said above, another reality of buying cheap lenses.

-So, what are they in reality, how do they hold up compared to dearer glass and what do you risk loosing?
+So, what are they in reality and how do they hold up compared to dearer glass?

 The premise is, cine glass is allowed some “character”, does not need modern mechanical refinements like AF or complicated zoom construction, does not need to be light or compact and super fast lens speed is often considered excessive.